-Net income per unit applicable to limited partners (including common and subordinated unitholders) is computed by dividing limited partners' interest in net income attributable to Ciner Resources, after deducting the general partner's interest and any incentive distributions, by the weighted average number of outstanding common and subordinated units.
+Net income per unit applicable to limited partners (including subordinated unitholders which were all converted on November 14, 2016) is computed by dividing limited partners' interest in net income attributable to Ciner Resources, after deducting the general partner's interest and any incentive distributions, by the weighted average number of outstanding common and subordinated units(which were all converted into common units on November 14, 2016).
 Our net income is allocated to the general partner and limited partners in accordance with their respective partnership percentages, after giving effect to priority income allocations for incentive distributions, if any, to our general partner, pursuant to our partnership agreement.
 Earnings in excess of distributions are allocated to the general partner and limited partners based on their respective ownership interests.
 Payments made to our unitholders are determined in relation to actual distributions declared and are not based on the net income allocations used in the calculation of net income per unit.

-In addition to the common and subordinated units, we have also identified the general partner interest and incentive distribution rights ("IDRs") as participating securities and use the two-class method when calculating the net income per unit applicable to limited partners, which is based on the weighted-average number of common units outstanding during the period.
-Potentially dilutive and anti-dilutive units outstanding were immaterial for the three and nine months ended September 30, 2016 and September 30, 2015, respectively.
+In addition to the common and subordinated units (which were all converted into common units on November 14, 2016), we have also identified the general partner interest and incentive distribution rights ("IDRs") as participating securities and use the two-class method when calculating the net income per unit applicable to limited partners, which is based on the weighted-average number of common units outstanding during the period.
+Potentially dilutive and anti-dilutive units outstanding were immaterial for both the three months ended March 31, 2017 and 2016.